nfisher23/nickolasfisher.com/content/blog/How-to-Test-Latency-with-a-Mock-Server-in-Java.md

 ```

-This automatically starts mock server for us on a random port, and the **@AfterEach** annotation ensures we clear the expectations for mock server, which should give us improved consistency \[when one test fails, it doesn&#39;t affect the other tests\].
+This automatically starts mock server for us on a random port, and the **@AfterEach** annotation ensures we clear the expectations for mock server, which should give us improved consistency \[when one test fails, it doesn't affect the other tests\].

 A simple example test, using **RestTemplate**, could then look like this: